 Organizational Network Analysis

-Adopting a network view Organization as network is much more useful when it comes to understanding connections between people in organizations.
+Adopting a network view is much more useful when it comes to understanding connections between people in organizations.
 We’re social and form relationships of commitment and trust we need to achieve both personal and corporate goals.
 This mesh of personal interaction isn’t revealed by an organizational chart but exists nonetheless.

 Working with key or central people within these networks can amplify communication efforts, accelerate change and identify opportunities to promote development.
 If only we could identify them.